sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 Today, JavaScript is used not only for client-side web development but also for server-side development with technologies such as Node.js.
 It has become one of the most widely used programming languages in the world, powering everything from small scripts to large-scale applications across a wide range of industries.

-### 11. What is ECMAScript and how is it related to JavaScript?
+### Question 11.
+What is ECMAScript and how is it related to JavaScript?

 ECMAScript is a scripting language specification standardized by Ecma International.
 JavaScript is a programming language that implements the ECMAScript specification.
 In other words, JavaScript is an implementation of ECMAScript.

-### 12. What are the different versions of JavaScript?
+### Question 12.
+What are the different versions of JavaScript?

 The official name of JavaScript is ECMAScript, and there have been several versions released over the years.
 The major versions are: